VCU Medical Center

-The VCU Medical Center (VCU Health), formerly known as the Medical College of Virginia (MCV), is the medical campus of Virginia Commonwealth University (VCU), located in downtown Richmond, Virginia, United States.
+The VCU Medical Center (VCU Health), formerly known as the Medical College of Virginia (MCV), is the public medical campus of Virginia Commonwealth University (VCU), located in downtown Richmond, Virginia, United States.
 As MCV, VCU Medical Center merged with the Richmond Professional Institute in 1968 to create VCU.
 In the 1990s, the Medical College of Virginia Hospitals Authority was created to oversee MCV Hospitals.
 In 2004, the name of this authority was changed to the VCU Health System, and the MCV Hospitals and surrounding campus were named the VCU Medical Center.
-The authority oversees the employees and real estate occupied by the five schools within the VCU Medical Center.
+The public authority oversees the employees and real estate occupied by the five schools within the VCU Medical Center.
 It was at this time that the MCV Campus moniker was created.

 West Hospital houses various clinical, administrative, and support services of the hospitals of the VCU Medical Center; clinical, academic, and administrative units of the School of Medicine; and academic and administrative units of the School of Allied Health Professions.
 In addition to the adult hospital, Children's Hospital of Richmond at VCU is located on the campus.
 Today the VCU Medical Center is composed of the hospitals and five schools—College of Health Professions, School of Dentistry, School of Medicine, School of Nursing, School of Pharmacy—and is located on the MCV Campus, adjacent to the Virginia BioTechnology Research Park.

 The VCU Medical Center

-VCU Medical Center has 865 licensed beds with a total of 85,700 emergency room visits in 2012.
-There were 558,385 outpatient clinic visits and a total of 20,506 surgeries.
+VCU Medical Center has 820 beds and sees roughly 83,300 emergency room visits, 33,900 inpatient discharges, 5,400 trauma admissions and 3,250 newborn deliveries annually.